Hoecker-Lab/pocketoptimizer/README.rst

 ----------------------

 Next all protein-protein and protein-ligand interaction energies are calculated, the protein-protein interaction energies are evaluated from force fields, whereas the protein-ligand interaction energies can be also evaluated using different scoring functions.
-Scoring functions are in principle based on energy functions.
+To get an overview over all available scoring functions:

 .. code-block:: python